 In 1952, a second exhibition was being planned when word got round that another similarly motivated group were planning a show of their own to follow on from the RX8’s.
 So, this newer group who were 8 mostly younger artists including Ken Townsend, always referred to as Young Kenny by Wally Cole, and RX8 got together and thus the Rye Society of Artists began.
 From the 1953 catalogue, the first in the collection of Rosemary Bagley’s RSA ephemera, a watercolour by Young Kenny cost a modest £4.4s but a Bath stone carving of a hawk by Wally Cole would have set you back £15.

 The RSA is made up of practising artists living and working within a 15 mile radius of Rye with an evolving membership of painters, sculptors, printmakers, ceramicists and more recently, photographers.
-More than half a century since its inception, the RSA show is still held in the Boys Club through August and is a big attraction for summer visitors to Rye.
+More than half a century since its inception, the RSA show is still held every summer; now in its new venue at the Dance Hall on Conduit Hill and is a big attraction for visitors to Rye.